 To make a long story shorter, the next 5 years found Al and I doing our thing helping folks out, saving lives, etc. It was fun and we saw a whole lot of the USA, Canada and Mexico.
 But about the time I had my 11th birthday, I knew old age was catching up to me.
 Al was 13 and slowing up, too, so we figured it might be time to find a nice family to adopt us.

 That was the Adjami family, immigrants from Africa who lived in Las Vegas.
 They had 4 young kids and they took in Al & I and gave us a great home.
-Their was always a warm bed or sofa, good food and plenty of love.
+There was always a warm bed or sofa, good food and plenty of love.

-Not long after my 16th birthday, I knew that my life would end soon.
+On February 20th, 2028, not long after my 16th birthday, I knew that my life would end soon.
 I was very tired and had arthritis and a heart that was past it’s use by date.
 I told Al, now 18 himself, goodbye, crawled up on the couch with him and a few minutes later breathed my final breath.

 As a dog.